 There are also rules that apply specifically to bicyclists, including:

-To help prevent future accidents, it’s important for everyone to understand the common causes of bicycle accidents.
+To help prevent future accidents, it’s important to understand the common causes of bicycle accidents.
 Nationwide, 58 percent of bicyclist fatalities take place at non-intersections, and 45 percent occur in dark conditions.

 The position of the bicyclist relative to the motor vehicle is a critical factor.
 Below we discuss some accidents that are caused by unsafe positioning: